 Formal Education

-Bachelor of Education in Secondary Education
+Bachelor of Education in Secondary Education, University of Alberta

-Journeyman Red Seal, Hairstylist
+Journeyman Red Seal Hairstylist

 Workshops